hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 Install Eww either using your distro's package manager, by searching `eww-wayland`, or by manually compiling.
 In the latter case, you can follow the [instructions](https://elkowar.github.io/eww).

+### Advantages
+- Its Lisp-like config syntax is simple compared to other config languages

+### Disadvantages
+- Provides a very limited set of APIs compared to the other two
+- Performance
+  - Dynamic content in many cases forces destruction and recreation of widgets
+  - Only supports GTK 3, which does not support GPU acceleration
+  - Overhead from reliance on external scripts/programs

 ### Configuration